 The multi-purpose trail along Carter Rd. is now in place and the roundabout from the Carter Rd.
 Bridge into Canal Basin Park is nearing completion.
 The transformation of this space from a forgotten, weed choked ditch bordered by parking lots to the initial stage of an interpretive greenspace is an exciting step forward for downtown Cleveland.

 In September 2016, ODOT opened the second of the twin Innerbelt Bridges, now known as the George V. Voinovich Bridge, reinstalling I-90/I-71 as a hassle-free route in-and-out of downtown Cleveland.

 There has traditionally been an undeniable downside to this type of highway infrastructure, and the steep price was usually paid by the surrounding neighborhood.
 Under normal conditions, ten lanes of high-speed, limited access roadway functions as an ad hoc and contextless divide, cleaving the neighborhood from its surroundings.
 Major highway infrastructure interrupts pedestrian access, and the structure itself becomes a target for graffiti and litter.

 ODOT and its lead consultant C|S|S were very responsive to these concerns.
 Instead of designing an intimidating and inaccessible goliath, the design team integrated the project into the fabric of Tremont.
-Along with the basic transportation benefits, the project will provide northern Tremont with parkspace, urban farming opportunities and a piece of the Towpath Trail.
+Along with the basic transportation benefits, the project now provides northern Tremont with parkspace, urban farming opportunities, and a piece of the Towpath Trail.

 In the summer of 2014, Scranton Flats, a section of Towpath Trail at the northern end of Stage 4 opened in Cleveland.
-Scranton Flats gives users a taste of what is the come for the Towpath Trail Extension Project.
+Scranton Flats gives users a taste of what is to come for the Towpath Trail Extension Project.
 Learn more here